tomeshnet/p2p-internet-workshop/module-5/README.md

   - How does this relate to the MB from apps?
   - Why was the speed different between tests?

 d.
-Show Grafana functioning on a mesh node and describe what it is:
+Show BWM-NG (Bandwith monitor next generation) on a mesh node and describe what it is:
-  - Access via web interface
+  - Information provided
-  - Show how to select nodes
+  - How to toggle between items

 Break into smaller groups:

 - Connect to the node
-- Access the Grafana interface and look around
+- SSH into the node
-- Stream a music file that is located on a node's local webserver and observe the metrics
+- Run small web server
+- Run BWM-NG
 - Stream a video file that is located on a node's local webserver and observe the metrics
-- Observe what metrics change if you do the same from a remote node (over the mesh)
-- Can you measure both nodes at the same time?
+- Use TC to limit the bandwith and observe what and how the metrics change

 Discuss results in larger group and ask the following questions: